1. SwifDoo PDF

 These eight best Goodnotes alternatives for Android, iPad, Windows, Mac, and iPhone will save you from inefficient learning and remote collaboration.
 Each of them shows its own strengths and weaknesses.
 All of them stand out from other competitors thanks to their ease of use, good performance, and useful features.

-Some free note-taking apps, like Goodnotes, among these options offer a free version with basic features.
-They meet your daily, simple, and limited needs, but a pro version is required if you have a lot of academic or business documents.
+Some free note-taking apps, like GoodNotes, offer a basic version.
+They meet your daily, simple, and limited needs, but a pro version is required if you have many academic or business documents.
 Try them to make your workflow interactive and productive.